TMDSAS Personal Characteristics Essay After SB17: What You Can Still Write About

 5,000 characters including spaces

-Two things changed.
+Two things changed for EY 2027.
 Two things did not.

 What did not change: